kekeandzeyu/Computer-Science-Study-Notes/README.md

 ## 3 Acknowledgements

-Above all, I'd like to express my sincere gratitude to all those professors and TAs who gave wonderful lectures, projects, labs, etc., and made them public to everyone.
+Above all, I'd like to express my sincere gratitude to all those professors and TAs in the list above who gave wonderful lectures, projects, labs, etc., and made them public to everyone.
 From those professors above, I indeed learned profoundly.

-In addition, I'd like to express thanks to all those teachers and senior students who help me during my learning process, especially those who contribute to the cs self learning repository above.
+In addition, I'd like to express thanks to all those teachers and senior students who help me during my learning process.

 Lastly, I'd like to reserve this part for my mother.
 For all these years, she has dedicated her life to nurture me.
 We have experiencd all those ups and downs together; it is incredibly hard to raise me under so much hard circumstances, and she has sacrificed all of herself to bring me up.
 During all this process of learning computer science myself, she always have my back, no matter what difficullties I encounter.
 This repository is certainly not even a little success, but I want to accredit everything I achieve to her sacrifice and hard work, without which I cannot accomplish anything.